clef/technical-exercise/README.md

 **Other than getting the tests passing, there is no "answer" to this exercise — wherever you are when time is up is where you should stop!**

+If you have any questions about the exercise, please don't hesitate to email [jobs@getclef.com](mailto:jobs@getclef.com).

 ## Getting started

 To get started, clone this repo and then run: